 February provided a good tailwind for the fund, lifting it another 4% while most of the markets were showing signs of freezing, especially at month’s end.
 Many of the success stories of January also kept climbing higher in February, and we received good news from several countries including Nigeria, Turkey, Kenya, and Chile.

-The strongest performance of the month came from Malaysia where our furniture maker stepped closer to our expectations by adding 39% to its valuation.
+The strongest performance of the month came from Malaysia where the fund's furniture maker stepped closer to our expectations by adding 39% to its valuation.
 The uptick was helped by the company’s announcement of over 40% growth in its earnings per share – which, for a company with a P/E ratio of less than 7x, is much higher than the market expectation.
 Naturally, this growth was rewarded quickly.

 Our visit to Thailand and Malaysia was somewhat hampered by the Chinese New Year celebrations, but we still managed to have several deep conversations with company managers.
 In Bangkok, among other meetings, we met with an interesting chicken feed producer, and in Malaysia we analyzed an efficient maker of construction cranes.

 During these spring storms, we ventured out to meet companies in Vietnam and South Africa.
 In Johannesburg, the driver reminded that night-time stopping at red lights would only result in losing our belongings.
-Luckily, the meetings were much more upbeat and we added a couple of firms into the portfolio, including a company that provides a payment system based on biometric identification which has already expanded to several countries and covers over 20 million customers.
+Luckily, the meetings were much more upbeat and the fund added a couple of firms into the portfolio, including a company that provides a payment system based on biometric identification which has already expanded to several countries and covers over 20 million customers.

 In Vietnam, we met with companies in various industries – from fish production to lamp manufacturing – including a Ho Chi Minh-based developer of affordable housing that is experiencing strong demand in an economy growing “only” about 5% per year.
 We also found a rapidly growing transportation company a few hours away from Hanoi which enjoys strong truck sales thanks to recently changed regulations.
 We invested in both.

-April results were influenced more by Greece and euro fluctuations than by the 30% price increases of our Pakistani cement producer or Botswanese bank.
+April results were influenced more by Greece and euro fluctuations than by the 30% price increases of the fund's Pakistani cement producer or Botswanese bank.
 However, even as Europe was in debate mode, other parts of the world focused on growth.
 The portfolio companies grew a good amount bringing in yet another profitable month.

 Pakistan signed on large infrastructure projects fueling the growth of one of the portfolio’s high performers, an electronics manufacturer and distributor that reported further improvements to its bottom line.
 The sale of transformers increased by 16% while profits nearly doubled thanks to excellent cost controls.
 The need for power lines and white goods keeps growing at a fast pace and the company, which works in both domains, is meeting that demand.